-Webinar aims to empower current, future female business owners - Port Arthur News
+Webinar aims to empower current, future female business owners ... and give away $7.5K - Port Arthur News

-Webinar aims to empower current, future female business owners
+Webinar aims to empower current, future female business owners … and give away $7.5K

 PORT NECHES — Allison Bradley said COVID impacted her family run business — Bradley’s Collision Center — through employee safety and customer service, altering the way to best serve the community.